 How to travel safely on a bus

-- Don't travel if you have any coronavirus symptoms, or you have been advised to self-isolate by the NHS test and trace service.
+- Don't travel if you have been told to self-isolate by the NHS test and trace service.

 - Consider cycling or walking as an alternative.
-Only use public transport if this is not possible.
+Only use public transport for essential journeys, and if this is not possible.

 - Allow longer for your journey as buses may reach capacity more quickly and you may need to wait for the next bus on busier routes.